Florida is one of 11 states with a tax credit scholarship. Here’s how it works.

 About 1,000 private schools participate in the program, according to Step Up For Students.
 Tax credit scholarship students account for about one-quarter of students in those schools.

-More than 50,800 students are receiving scholarships as of January 1, according to the most recent quarterly report.
+More than 59,000 students are receiving scholarships as of February 2014, according to quarterly reports.